Remove from Favorites Add to Favorites Remove from Favorites Add to Favorites

 Also called fregula in the local dialect, fregola's history goes all the way back to the 10th century, when it was made by hand by rolling semolina dough in a terra cotta bowl called a scivedda until it formed small beads.
 While food historians agree it was inspired by couscous, fregola is different in one important way.
 After it is dried, the pebble-sized grains are oven-toasted, giving them a rich, nutty flavor that brings depth to any dish.
 Its name is a reference to the way it’s made: the verb sfregolare means to crumble or reduce to crumbs.

-Casarecce is originally from Sicily, and its name means “homemade.”
+Caserecce is originally from Sicily, and its name means “homemade.”
 Sicilian home cooks traditionally made this curving shape by rolling the pasta dough around a thin wooden rod.
-It’s traditionally eaten in the eggplant-based pasta alla Norma or with Sicilian pesto, which makes good use of locally grown almonds and tomatoes, blending them with creamy ricotta and olive oil for a luscious sauce that works its way into all of the nooks of the rolled casarecce.
+It’s traditionally eaten in the eggplant-based pasta alla Norma or with Sicilian pesto, which makes good use of locally grown almonds and tomatoes, blending them with creamy ricotta and olive oil for a luscious sauce that works its way into all of the nooks of the rolled caserecce.

 0 comments